hijonathan/jonathan-kim.com/_drafts/embeds.md

 _gaq.push(['track', 'pageview', {some: 'data'}]);
 ```

-The advantage of this method is that it's very easy to design and exposes a consistent API.
+This method is well known, easy to design, and it exposes a consistent API.
 The main disadvantage is that the consumer has no idea what API methods are available.

-#### 3. Expose a Function
+#### 2. Expose a Function

-Another option is to expose a function which puts stuff in the correct queues for you.
+A similar alternative is to expose a function which essentially does the same thing.
 This is how Google now does it with their Universal Analytics script.

 ```js
 window['GoogleAnalyticsObject'] = 'ga';